compiler-explorer/compiler-explorer/Roadmap.md

 - [X] Saving and restoring from browser-local storage
 - [ ] Handling the loss of data if one has a work-in-progress CE window open and then clicks another CE link.

-### Diff view

-A frequently requested feature that arrived with the inclusion of the [Monaco](https://microsoft.github.io/monaco-editor/) editor.

 ### Execution support

 Another big ticket item is to allow executing of the user's code.
 This is fraught with security issues, and